cosimoNigro/agnpy/docs/spectra.rst

 The ``agnpy.spectra`` module provides classes describing the energy distributions of particles accelerated in the jets.
 The energy distribution is commonly represented by an analytical function, usually a power law, returning the volume density of particles, :math:`n [{\rm cm}]^{-3}`, as a function of their Lorentz factor, :math:`\gamma`.
-The following analyitcal functions are available:
+The following analytical functions are available:

 - :class:`~agnpy.spectra.PowerLaw`;
 - :class:`~agnpy.spectra.BrokenPowerLaw`;